samcoulthurst/3-Body-Problem/README.md

 I have attached two examples of the animated motion in the form of mp4 files.
 Example one is a solar system style setup with one star like mass and two planet like masses.
 Example two contains 3 bodies, all of which have similar masses.

-The code to solve the differential equations was taken from Gaurav Deshmukh's Medium article: https://towardsdatascience.com/modelling-the-three-body-problem-in-classical-mechanics-using-python-9dc270ad7767.